Broadway meets TEDx

 Coach and consultant Ben Gioia (“joya”) believes that success and positive impact can go hand-in-hand.
 Ben is the creator of the Influence With A Heart™ Method, used by 30,000+ people worldwide.
 He speaks about and teaches people how to quit suffering, which he likes to call ‘The Buddha Smile’.
 Ben is a two-time best-selling author who’s helped a Fortune 100 shift culture, trained leaders at Stanford, and created an empathy video game with MIT.
 He leads retreats around the world and helps people turn their big ideas into best-selling books that supercharge impact while celebrating authenticity.

-The Unique Role of Humanity in the Age of Artificial Intelligence
+The Unique Role of Humanity in the Age of AI

 Marisa Zalabak believes that instead of surrendering our humanity to artificial intelligence, we can find nurturing ways to adapt and thrive together.
 As an educational psychologist, social-emotional intelligence expert, creative learning specialist, and performing artist, Marisa believes people are still our greatest resource.
 She works as a leadership coach developing understanding of people systems and providing workshops in organizational culture and workplace wellness.
 Marisa’s fascination with the unique role of humanity and our relationship to artificial intelligence is also informed by her experience as a mother, searching for the best of what lies ahead of us all as humans.